codeinthehole/codeinthehole.hugo/README.md

 ### Install

-Clone the repo then clone the Github Pages repo that contains compiled static
+Clone this repo, then clone the repo that contains compiled static files into the `public` folder:
-files:

 ```sh
 git clone https://github.com/codeinthehole/codeinthehole.hugo.git blog